-INTERMEDIATE BIBLE READING CHEAT SHEET
+INTERMEDIATE BIBLE READING CHEAT SHEETS

 OBSERVATION: WHAT DOES THE TEXT SAY?

 As you work through the text, note any questions you have.

 Read the entire text for comprehension.
 Read again, this time marking:

 - Times, locations and people

 - Transition words (but, therefore, because, likewise, if/then ...) •

 Read again, marking major themes such as: